• Skip to primary navigation

 Does streaming use data?

-Streaming will compress the music or video file down to something a bit smaller an easier to handle.
+Streaming will compress the music or video file down to something a bit smaller and easier to handle.
 It won’t use as much data as a torrent movie download will, but you’re still going to be using your data plan allotment.
 That adds up over time.

 Here’s what I mean.
-I’m going to use actual figures from a random movie-buff’s collection – no relationship to me whatsoever. 🙂
+I’m going to use actual figures from a random movie buff’s collection – no relationship to me whatsoever. 🙂

 Movie & TV episode file sizes